SponTanious/eink_display_project/README.md

 ## Plan
 1. Use pyhton flask as a server side scripting language
-2. jQuery UI to create some of the more interactive elements.
+2. Use react for the front end development